kilariashwik/Reverse-of-String/README.txt

 writing the codes we discussed among our selves and analysed the codes made corrections in the code and we executed all the three codes we find some logical error in the codes by comparing all three codes we corrected and make a single code and executed the code at last we got the out put.
-The code was written in c language so we can execute the code normally Challenges faced and addressing problems:-
+The code was written in c++ language so we can execute the code normally Challenges faced and addressing problems:-
 Many errors occurred because of missing  logics
 We cleared our errors one by one and got the output and we struggled for lot of time